 Translucent clear ceramic braces are the most popular with adults.
 You have to be very close to someone to be able to see them.
 Yet, because they are a ceramic material, they are more fragile and have some limitations.
 We will discuss these choices of braces at the consultation appointment.

 The Invisalign system is becoming a very popular method of orthodontic treatment for adults who are candidates.
 They consist of a series of clear orthodontic appliances called aligners that allow you to straighten your teeth without having to wear traditional braces.
 Each set of custom-made aligners is worn for about two weeks and moves the teeth in small steps to the desired final position.
 However all orthodontic patients are not candidates for this treatment option.
-For more information about Invisalign, please give The Brace Place office a call to make an appointment for a complimentary exam to see if you are a candidate for this exciting new system.
+For more information about Invisalign, please give our office a call to make an appointment for a complimentary exam to see if you are a candidate for this exciting new system.